ingenmaffen/how-i-met-arch-linux/README.md

 enable_network 0
 ```

-and after doing so, you should save your setting and leave wpa_cli with
+and after doing so, you should save your settings and leave wpa_cli with

 ```shell
 save_config